Tyouhn/MedNavi/README.md

  - Local map
    	- From the application, users can access Google Maps to find a doctor in their area.
-- Save searches to the database
+- Save searches
+  	- Store previous responses in a database, users can retrieve them with the drop-down list.

 ## Setup